 Quantifying metabolic reaction norms

 Metabolism assays were conducted between 26 December 2016 - 19 March 2017.
-We measured CO2 production (VCO2 ml min-1) temperature in an inactive, post-absorptive(REF). measurements were taken at temperatures between 22ºC and 32ºC at 2ºC increments over a three day period (measurement at two temperatures per day) and were repeated every 10 days (10 sampling sessions in total).
+We measured metabolic rate as CO2 production per unit time (VCO2 ml min-1) given that CO2 is often more accurate for small animals (RFE).
+Animals were measured at a random temperature in an inactive, post-absorptive state (REF).
+Overall, measurements were taken at temperatures between 22ºC and 32ºC at 2ºC increments over a three day period (measurements at two temperatures per day) and were repeated every 10 days (10 sampling sessions in total).
 Due to logistical constraints, lizards were randomly assigned to one of two blocks for metabolism measurements (block 1: n = 23, block 2: n = 22).
-We used two incubators (LabWit, ZXSD-R1090) to precisely control the ambient temperature at which measurements were taken (+/- 1ºC) and the temperature order was randomly allocated to the incubators across the three days, within each sampling session.
+We used two incubators (LabWit, ZXSD-R1090) to precisely control the ambient temperature at which measurements were taken (+/- 1ºC).
+In order to account for the carry over effects of extreme temperatures experienced by an individual on subsequent metabolic measurements at other temperature, the temperature order was randomly allocated to the incubators across the three days, within each sampling session.

 Lizards were fasted for at least 24 hours prior to metabolic measurements, during which they had access to water in their enclosure between each sampling day.
 Within each sampling session, lizards were randomly assigned to opaque cylindrical metabolism chambers (volume = 146ml).
 On the day of measurements, body temperature of each individual was taken using an infrared laser gun) inside their enclosure (Stanley stht0-77365.
 Lizards were then gently encouraged into their assigned chambers and then weighed using a digital scale to the nearest 0.01g (Ohaus SP-202).
 After which, opened chambers were maintained in a dark environment inside the incubators for 30 minutes for animals to settle down.
 After 30 minutes, each chamber was flushed with fresh air and then sealed.
-3 mL of air was then immediately removed from chamber via two-way valve to account for any residual CO2 that was not flushed out from the chambers.
-The chamber was then left in the incubator for an additional 90 minutes at the set temperature. , two air samples taken from chamber and chambers were reopen placed back into the incubator again for the next measurement temperature following the same procedure.
+3 mL of air was then immediately removed from each chamber via a two-way valve to account for any residual CO2 that was not flushed out from the chambers.
+The chamber was then left in the incubator for an additional 90 minutes at the set temperature to measure CO2 production.
+At the end of the 90 min, two air samples were taken from each chamber and chambers were reopened and placed back into the incubator again for the next measurement temperature following the same procedure.

 After air sampling, each 3 mL air sample was injected into the inlet line of an open-flow respirometer system (Field Metabolic System Sables System, Las Vegas NV, USA) to measure VCO2.
 The percentage of CO2 in our samples was measured using a flow rate set to 200 ml min-1.
 Water vapour was scrubbed from the inlet air with Drierite (Brand) prior to the measurement of CO2.
 The area of output peaks was integrated using LabAnalyst to calculate the percentage of CO2 (REF FOR LAB ANALYST).
 The total volume (ml) of CO2 produced by an individual was calculated as: